Featured Articles ➔

 Should you choose a water-based moisturizer for face?

 If you have oily or combination skin, a water-based moisturizer can be the best thing you apply to your skin for hydration and nourishment.
-A water-based moisturizer will help you control extra sebum production, reduce acne, unclog pores, decrease blackheads, and also reduce the appearance of large pores, leaving your skin radiant and youthful.
+An oil free, water-based moisturizer will help you control extra sebum production, reduce acne, unclog pores, decrease blackheads, and also reduce the appearance of large pores, leaving your skin radiant and youthful.
 These products are also ideal for you if you live in an area that experiences a hot climate.

 In addition to this, if you use makeup, you can use a water-based moisturizer for face as a base.
 The moisturizer will hydrate your skin and not spoil your makeup with unwanted grease.
 In fact, you can replace a primer with a water-based moisturizer too.